EGI-Federation/documentation/content/en/users/cloud-compute/openstack/_index.md

 The extensive [OpenStack user documentation](https://docs.openstack.org/user/) includes details on every OpenStack project, most providers offer access to:

-- keystone, for identity
+- Keystone, for identity
-- nova, for VM management
+- Nova, for VM management
-- glance, for VM image management
+- Glance, for VM image management
-- cinder, for block storage
+- Cinder, for block storage
-- neutron, for network management
+- Neutron, for network management
-- horizon, as a web dashboard
+- Horizon, as a web dashboard

 Web-dashboard of the integrated providers can be accessed using your EGI Check-in credentials directly: select _OpenID Connect_ or _EGI Check-in_ in the